What is omnichannel?

 An omnichannel contact center is one that integrates and unifies customer interactions across your voice and digital channels.
 This includes creating a unified customer experience across phone calls, emails, webchats, WhatsApp, SMS texts, and social media.

-In simple words what this means is that a customer can contact a business on any of its channels and expect the agent who attends them to recognize them and know them from their previous interactions on any channel.
+In simple words, what this means is that a customer can contact a business on any of its channels and expect the agent who attends to them to recognize them and know them from their previous interactions on any channel.

-Sample this: A customer browses a company’s website and inquires through the chat option.
-A few days later s/he is back on the site and clicks to call to reach an agent.
+Let’s go over an example scenario.
+A customer browses a company’s website and inquires through the chat option.
+A few days later they are back on the site and click to call to reach an agent.
 The agent’s interaction with the customer is contextual and efficient (therefore impactful?) since the agent is able to access the customer’s past interaction at a glance and have a meaningful conversation with the customer.

 What do we notice here?